meidelien/meidelien.github.io/_pages/cv.md

   - Rapid-Fire Presentation, ENDO 2026, Annual Meeting of the Endocrine Society, Chicago, IL, USA, June 13-16, 2026.
   - Selected by the Annual Meeting Steering Committee for a Rapid-Fire presentation.
   - Presented results from large-scale spatial adipocyte phenotyping across 21,968 digital slides and more than 75 million adipocytes measured across 12 cancer types.
-  - Demonstrated that tumor-proximal adipocyte size is a breast cancer-specific prognostic marker, with the strongest performance in postmenopausal patients with obesity, and validated the findings in ABCTB.
+  - Demonstrated that tumor-proximal adipocyte size is a breast cancer-specific prognostic marker, with the strongest performance in postmenopausal patients and postmenopausal patients with obesity, and validated the findings in the Australian Breast Cancer Tissue Bank.

 Skills